119 Niche Side Hustles to Help You Create New Income Streams

 #65: Cover Letter and Resume Writing Services

 Do you have a knack for writing cover letters or resumes?
 Do you know how to get people that elusive job interview?
 These are high-paying writing skills.
-Many talented workers don’t know how to write a good cover letter or resume.
-You help them get the job they deserve, and can make good money in the process.
+Many talented workers don't know how to write a good cover letter or resume (they probably don't know about cover letter generators).
+You help them get the job they deserve, and can make money in the process.
 I never had problems charging $40-50 an hour for these services, and that was back in 2009.

 #66: Craigslist Gigs